anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This is intended to be identical to the mechanism described in {{Section 7.1 of RFC9031}}.
 However, since the CoAP layer is inside of the DTLS layer (which is between the Pledge and the Registrar), it is not possible for the Join Proxy to act as a CoAP proxy.

-A typical context parameter might be constructed with the following structure.
+A typical context parameter might be constructed with the following CDDL structure.
 (This is illustrative only: the contents are not subject to standardization)

 ~~~~